hjz/hjz.github.com/source/_posts/2013-09-07-elasticsearch-reindexing-with-scala-and-play-2-framework.markdown

 ### How tokenization affects your searches

-By default, Elasticsearch applies the [standard analyzer](http://www.elasticsearch.org/guide/reference/index-modules/analysis/standard-analyzer/) to string fields, create tokens for the value and is used in search.
+By default, Elasticsearch applies the [standard analyzer](http://www.elasticsearch.org/guide/reference/index-modules/analysis/standard-analyzer/) to fields.
 For the email address `justin.9000@gmail.com`, the standard analyzer creates three tokens: `justin`, `9000` and `gmail.com`.
-If we're to search the field with a terms facet to get unique email counts, the results will include unwanted results from the username and domain tokens.
+If we're to search the field with a terms facet to get unique email counts, the result will include an entry for each token, which inflates the unique count.

 The [Elasticsearch inquisitor plugin](https://github.com/polyfractal/elasticsearch-inquisitor) has a handy tool that shows tokenizations with different analyzers.